Without a doubt, the rowhouse at 1106 Dayton Street, Cincinnati, Ohio, shows off the grandeur of the Second Empire architectural style.

-During the Baroque period (1600 – 1750), Mansart used this eye-catching roof type extensively in many of his grand chateau and townhome designs.
-It’s a perfect blend of classic elegance with the benefit of having more livable space in the uppermost floors of homes.
+During the Baroque period (1600 – 1750), Mansart used this eye-catching roof for many of his grand chateau and townhome designs.
+It’s a perfect blend of classic elegance and more livable space in the upper floors of homes.

 Under their distinctive roofs, Second Empire homes have much in common with other Victorian-era styles.
 In particular, the style is very close to Italianate with its overhanging eaves, decorative brackets, and ornate door and window hoods.